-Alongside the computerised HER we hold substantial quantities of paper archives, maps and other supporting information.
-Particularly worthy of mention is our large collection of oblique aerial photographs which have been taken of archaeological remains and surrounding landscape over the last 30 years.
+Alongside the date in the HER we have acesss to substantial quantities of paper archives, maps and other supporting information.
+Particularly worthy of mention is a large collection of oblique aerial photographs which have been taken of archaeological remains and surrounding landscape over the last 30 years.

 The Historic Environment Record is a valuable source of information for anyone interested in the archaeology and history of north-east and mid Wales, be they a local person, a visitor to the area, or a student, and whatever their level of interest.
 The HER has great potential as a source of raw data for research and analysis.
 It also plays a very important role in assisting with the management and presentation of the historic landscape and is used on a day-to-day basis by individuals, organisations and local authorities to assess the archaeological implications of proposed developments in the area.

 How you can help us!

 We strive to keep the Historic Environment Record as up-to-date, complete and accurate as possible, but in such an extensive area with such a large number of sites, this is no easy task.
 We therefore encourage everyone to help us achieve this.
 If we have sent data to you and you find that the information is inaccurate, please let us know.
 If you are carrying out research into any aspect of archaeology in this area, we would be grateful if you could let us see your results so that we can amend our records accordingly.
 We are also interested to find out about new discoveries within the area.
 If you come across an artefact or a site that you think we may not already know of, we would love to hear from you